WICG/background-sync/explainer.md

     <script>
       navigator.serviceWorker.register("/sw.js");

-      // Requesting to sync will fail unless a viable SW is available, so wait
+      // Registering for sync will fail unless a viable SW is available, so wait
       // for that to happen.
       navigator.serviceWorker.whenReady().then(function(sw) {
         // Returns a Promise
-        navigator.requestSync(
+        navigator.registerSync(
           "string id of sync action",
           {
             description: '',                 // default: empty string